shaileshp0110/calculation-microservice/README.md

 500g of 'other' smoking tobacco, imported from USA, for which USD 31.45 was paid

+Another example ('other' goods only):

+{"arrivingfrom": "USA","arrivingfromqualifier":"private",
+"items":[
+  {"commoditycode":"62000000","commoditycodequalifier":"children","value":500.00,"valuecurrency":"USD","quantity": 10},
+  {"commoditycode":"62000000","value":500.00,"valuecurrency":"USD","quantity": 10},
+  {"commoditycode":"84710000","value":200.00,"valuecurrency":"USD","quantity":1},
+  {"commoditycode":"85000000","value":100.00,"valuecurrency":"USD","quantity":1},
+  {"commoditycode":"71170000","value":20.00,"valuecurrency":"USD","quantity":3},
+  {"commoditycode":"71130000","value":150.00,"valuecurrency":"USD","quantity":1},
+  {"commoditycode":"91010000","value":400.00,"valuecurrency":"USD","quantity":1},
+  {"commoditycode":"85171200","value":250.00,"valuecurrency":"USD","quantity":1}
+]}

+The above example is for a passenger ariving from the USA, arriving via private boat or aircraft:

+$500 worth of children's clothes (made up of 10 individual items)

+$500 worth of clothing (not children's), made up of 10 individual items

+A Tablet computer, costing $200

+An electrical or electronic item worth $100

+Three Imitation jewellery items worth $20

+A Jewellery item worth $150

+A watch costing $400

+A mobile phone costing $250

 'arrivingfrom' is the country code of the country from which the passenger is arriving

+'arrivingfromqualifier' can denote either the mens by which the passenger is arriving (e.g. 'private', for passengers arriving by private boat or plane - which has different allowances), or details some special case of departure point (e.g Canary Islands)

 'items' is the list of items that the passenger is importing